joshmutus/pylabrad-wiki/The-Node.md

 Note that if you change the node such that there's a syntax error (i.e. so that the file errors on import) then the plugin will not show up in the list of twisted plugins (from `twistd --help`).
 You can check for import errors by simply doing `import labrad.node`.

 The twisted plugin docs are [here](https://twistedmatrix.com/documents/current/core/howto/tap.html).

+## Known issues
+If the node can start a server but then can't find it after it has started it (this manifests in the browser as an eternally spinning icon) then you probably just have the names mismatched.
+Python class variable for the server name must match the name in the node info section of the server.
+See the documentation [here](https://github.com/martinisgroup/pylabrad/blob/master/labrad/node/__init__.py#L48) and the ini file documentation [here](https://github.com/martinisgroup/pylabrad/blob/master/labrad/node/launchable-server.ini) for more info.